If you have a certain type of autoimmune condition, your doctor might suggest Stelara (ustekinumab) as a treatment option for you.

 This may be especially important in children using Stelara.
 A child’s weight typically changes as they grow, which may mean that they need their dosage adjusted.

 If you’re using Stelara at home and you miss a dose, you should inject it as soon as you remember.
-But if it’s been a while since your missed dose, and you’re unsure when to have your next dose, talk with your doctor or pharmacist.
+But if it’s been a while since your missed dose, and you’re unsure when to get your next dose, talk with your doctor or pharmacist.
 They can help you determine when your next dose should be.

-If you need help remembering to have your dose of Stelara on time, try using a medication reminder.
+If you need help remembering to get your dose of Stelara on time, try using a medication reminder.
 This can include setting an alarm, downloading a reminder app, or setting a timer on your phone.
 A kitchen timer can work, too.

 If you receive Stelara doses at your doctor’s office, it’s important to keep your appointments.
 If you miss an appointment, call the office right away to reschedule.